Hearing products that supplement hearing aids

 Completely new opportunities to participate

-The purer sound makes it easier for a person with a hearing impairment to hear, understand and participate.
+The purer sound makes it easier for a person with a hearing loss to hear, understand and participate.
 At school, at work or with family and friends.